The 155th Bates College Commencement takes place on the college’s Coram Library Terrace on the Historic Quad on Thursday, May 27.

 This year’s four honorands will accept their degrees remotely and offer brief recorded remarks to the graduating seniors and their guests.
 They are:

-Yvon Chouinard, a Lewiston native, outdoorsman, and entrepreneur whose company, Patagonia, shows that forthright environmental activism is good for business, will receive a Doctor of Humane Letters degree.
+Yvon Chouinard, born in Lewiston, outdoorsman, and entrepreneur whose company, Patagonia, shows that forthright environmental activism is good for business, will receive a Doctor of Humane Letters degree.

 Vanessa German, a dynamic and versatile artist and speaker whose work celebrates human connection and the transformative power of art, will receive a Doctor of Fine Arts degree.